shellkraft/eJPT-Notes/eJPT Notes/Misc Notes/Command line.md

 sudo nano /etc/hosts
 ```

-3) What is a host file tho ?
+3) What is a host file ?
 - It contains the list of hostnames and Domain names and their corresponding IP addresses.
 - U can make changes in the host file to map an IP address to a local domain.
 (Cannot be accessed by the internet).
 ```